maxjacobson/mapquest/README.md

 * I integrated [guard](https://github.com/guard/guard) to kind of emulate the rails asset pipeline for compiling Sass and CoffeeScript and serving the Jekyll site.
 Just run `bundle exec guard` and it does a whole lot of stuff.
 * The weird thing about having a Gemfile in your Jekyll site is that it will be included in the compiled site as an arbitrary text file on your server unless you specifically exclude it in the `_config.yml`.
 So, for example, because <https://github.com/mojombo/mojombo.github.io/blob/master/README.textile> isn't excluded, this is online: <http://tom.preston-werner.com/README.textile>.
 Which is, I guess, cool for a README?

+Max here looking at the world

+* explored some resources for making a map with [d3.js](http://d3js.org/).
+    * The founder of d3 wrote [a really amazing post](http://bost.ocks.org/mike/map/) about how he does it (with the help of [topojson](https://github.com/mbostock/topojson)
+    * Dan Schneiderman wrote [a more introductory blog post](http://www.schneidy.com/Tutorials/MapsTutorial.html) about where this kind of data comes from and how to use it with pure d3
+    * I found [datamaps](http://datamaps.github.io/), a js library that layers on top of d3 and topojson and makes it kind of insanely easy to make a bunch of kinds of maps.
+It might be the right thing to use but it honestly feels almost too easy.
+I made a gorgeous, interactive world map in like 2 seconds with it.
+It's a jquery plugin.
+It's designed for rapid prototyping of data visualization and I'm not sure how we'd contort it into the setting for a game but maybe we could.
+Maybe it won't be a good fit.
+I'm not sure!

 ### 2013-11-03

 Max here living the modular lyf